 Bleriot XI-2 ‘Britannia’

-This replica was built by David Comrie at his home in Dunedin.
+The Museum’s replica Bleriot XI-2 was constructed by David Comrie at his home in Dunedin in 1985.
 While under construction, it was discovered that the aircraft being built was not the military version.
 Hurried changes were necessary to ensure the correct configuration, and finishing touches and fitting of the replica engine were undertaken at the Air Force Museum in time for its opening in 1987.
-The Bleriot is displayed as it would have looked on its exhibition flight, with Joe Hammond in the front and Esme McLennan as his passenger.

 The display recreates the original Britannia on its exhibition flight with Joe Hammond at the controls, and Esme McLellan as his passenger.